QuinnCabooter/Website-official/content/authors/admin/_index.md

 Dear visitor

-My name is Quinn Cabooter and I am currently a student in experimental psychology at Ghent University.
-I am scheduled to graduate in August 2022 and I am currently looking for PhD opportunities to continue my career in academics.
+My name is Quinn Cabooter and I am currently a research assisant at Ghent University.
+I graduated in August 2022 and I am currently writing a grant proposal.
 You are welcome to take a look through my portfolio.
 Keep in mind, however, that this website is still a work in progress.